HOW TO PAINT VINYL WINDOWS

 one of my favorite projects and yes the windows still look great

-Like a HUGE mistake!
+The decision to paint our brand new vinyl windows was the result of a huge mistake.
 I ordered the almond trim color windows instead of the white trim package.

 With white casings around our kitchen windows, the almond window trim package was a huge mistake.
 It was my mistake and there was no way to pin this on my husband.
 And, those mismatched almond windows against the white window moldings were the motivation I needed to learn how to paint vinyl windows.